• Skip to primary navigation

 Steps Overview:

-Add the wet ingredients to the dry, and combine until the ingredients are blended.
-Avoid over mixing the muffin batter.
-Distribute the batter into the muffin cups.
+5. Add the wet ingredients to the dry, and combine until the ingredients are blended.
+To ensure fluffy muffins avoid overmixing the muffin batter.

-Bake until a toothpick inserted in the middle of a muffin comes out dry.
-For a bit of sparkle, you can sprinkle some turbinado sugar on the muffins while they're still warm.
+7. Bake until a toothpick inserted in the middle of a muffin comes out dry.
+For a bit of sparkle, you can sprinkle the top of the muffins with some turbinado sugar (coarse sugar) while they're some turbinado sugar on the muffins while they're still warm.

 Gingerbread Muffins on cooling rack.